 Market Cycles:

 Market cycles can be described as cyclical patterns, trends, and somewhat circular behaviours that occur across different economic and business environments.
-Like the weather, market cycles occur naturally and cyclically as integral and inherent components of any given marketplace, though different markets are informed by different drivers.For example, the mechanics of a real estate cycle will be very different than the drivers of a crypto market cycle.
+Like the weather, market cycles occur naturally and cyclically as integral and inherent components of any given marketplace, though different markets are informed by different drivers.For example, the mechanics of a real estate cycle will be very different from the drivers of a crypto market cycle.
 Case and point, different markets tend to have nuances that are specific to their sector – the crypto markets included.
 One of the key drivers of a Bitcoin market cycle, is its halving cycle.
 The supply and demand fundamentals behind Bitcoin, and the inflation that occurs in Bitcoin from its mining, are core components that contribute toward its cycles.As Bitcoin and the broader digital asset class have matured and become more well-established, factors such as derivatives, high futures trading volumes, and the speculative culture surrounding cryptocurrencies have become more entrenched, affecting both cycle length and behaviour.

 For those who have closely followed Bitcoin’s historic performance it’s commonly accepted that we are currently in the fourth distinct cycle – all of which have been influenced by ‘the Bitcoin halving,’ supply, network effects, overall adoption, and macroeconomic contexts.
 Of recent, BTC and the broader crypto asset class has been behaving more like a risk asset correlating with the Nasdaq and broader global financial market performance.
 BTC’s halving is only one part of the puzzle and knowing context is paramount.
 We tend not to sail when there’s no wind, and we tend not to ski if the snow hasn’t fallen yet because we’re aware of the conditions.
 It’s no different for financial or digital assets as BTC does not exist in a vacuum, but rather, is positioned in a complex global financial context.Let’s take a look at the phases that typically characterise a market cycle as applied to the crypto asset class.